 - Once the pastry case(s) are cold, remove from the tins and place on a plate that will fit in the fridge.

 Rhubarb and Strawberry Curd Filling

 - Place the cut rhubarb, strawberries and lime juice in a large saucepan and gently heat until simmering, stirring frequently, until the fruit releases its liquid, becomes soft and breaks down.

-- Remove from the heat and push through a sieve to separate the liquid from the fibrous pulp.
+- Remove from the heat and push the cooked fruit through a sieve to separate the liquid from the fibrous pulp.
 Discard the pulp.

-- Mix the corn flour with a tiny amount of cold water to make a paste and add this to the pan, stirring to combine evenly.
+- Mix the corn flour with about 1 tablespoon cold water to make a paste and add this to the pan, stirring to combine evenly.

 - Remove from the heat and cool slightly.

-- Add and beat in the egg yolks one at a time using an electric whisk and then add and beat in the butter.
+- Beat the egg yolks into the fruit mixture one at a time using an electric whisk and then beat in the butter until smooth.

-- Spoon the filling into the pastry cases equally and smooth the surface.
+- Spoon the filling into the pre-baked pastry case(s) and smooth the surface evenly.

-- Chill for at least 30 minutes to allow the filling to set.
+- Chill in the fridge for at least 30 minutes to allow the filling to set.

-- Whisk the egg whites with an electric whisk in a large very clean bowl to soft peaks.
+- Whisk the egg whites in a clean bowl to soft peaks.

-- Mix the sugar with the vanilla bean powder and gradually add to the egg whites a little at a time, continuing to whisk until the meringue has a stiff, glossy appearance.
+- Mix the sugar with the vanilla bean powder (if using) and gradually add to the egg whites a little at a time, continuing to whisk until the meringue has a stiff, glossy appearance.

-- Place the tarts on a baking tray and bake for about 20 minutes until the meringue surface is crisp and golden.
-Check frequently whilst cooking to make sure it is not burning and turn the oven down slightly if you are concerned.
+- Bake for about 20 minutes in the middle of the oven until the meringue surface is golden brown and crisp.
+Check frequently to make sure it is not burning and turn the oven down slightly if you are concerned.

 - Eat warm or cold.
 Delicious with cream